cemrifki/sentiment-embeddings/README.md

 }
 ```
 ## Credits
-Codes were written by Cem Rıfkı Aydın
+The code was written by Cem Rıfkı Aydın